CrowdStrike/falconpy/samples/README.md

 update this file to reflect your current development API credentials.

 ## Samples by API service collection
 These samples are categorized by API service collection.
-The list below will grow as more samples are planned.

 ### Detections
 _Coming Soon_